vegardgs-ksat/blog/posts/tired_of_rest.md

 ### Why HTTP

 You may rightfully wonder why we then bother designing our APIs on top of HTTP.
-If the current practices advocate for designing complex service-to-service APIs atop protocol principles designed for the structured, automatic machine-to-machine operated, although driven by a human on the other end.
-Today, we design APIs whose primary purpose is machine-to-machine operated, and driven by a machine.
+The current practices advocate for designing complex service-to-service APIs atop protocol principles designed for the structured machine-to-machine navigated protocols piloted by a human user.
+Today, we design APIs whose primary purpose is to serve machine-to-machine communication entirely driven by autonomous systems.

 We select HTTP because it is ubiquitous.
-Every switch, router, proxy, and service providers have top-notch support for HTTP.
+Every switch, router, proxy, and service provider have top-notch support for HTTP.
 The basics of the protocol is easy to understand for all and any.
 You do not need advanced programming experience to be able to construct a request, send it off, and read & understand the response.
 We select HTTP not because it is the best in class, but because it is the common denominator among all.